 “The National Forest Management Act (NFMA) and its enabling regulations provide the framework and structure for this LMP.
 As the revised Forest Plan designs a course of action with partners in surrounding lands and communities, the Forest acknowledges the challenges and provides local solutions to three global imperatives: the Climate Crisis, the Wildfire Crisis and the Biodiversity Crisis.
 All three are connected in feedback loops which will spiral downward if appropriate action is not taken at all levels of society.

-“Forest Wide Goal: Management across the forest will create conditions that are more resistant and resilient to wildfire, and insect and disease epidemics by creating a mosaic of vegetative age classes, species composition and patterns across the landscape and; create stand structures within the forest mosaic to accomplish this.
+“Forest Wide Goal: Management across the forest will create conditions that are more resistant and resilient to wildfire, and insect and disease epidemics by creating a mosaic of vegetative age classes, species composition and patterns across the landscape and create stand structures within the forest mosaic to accomplish this.
 The mixture of treatments will create, protect and maintain the vital community values of:

 Water quality and quantity for fish, municipalities, irrigation;